Jose01000111/Tenable-Ubuntu-Security-Lab-Logic-Bombs-Hidden-Artifacts/README.md

 ---

-## 🏴‍☠️ PHASE 0 — I Assess the System: Ad Hoc Vulnerability Testing Agreement
+## 🏴‍☠️ PHASE 0 — 📩 I Was Alerted to Unusual Behavior on a System — Per Our SLA Agreement, I Will Perform a Vulnerability Scan on the Ubuntu Server
 Screenshot placeholder: ![phase0](#)

 ## 📝 NOTES